The Chosen (TV series): International distribution

 The producers have stated a desire for The Chosen to be seen by over one billion people and broadcast in every country in the world.
 In October 2022, the Come and See Foundation was formed as a nonprofit to help fund the translation and global distribution of the series.
 With no budget, the foundation began by operating on funding from an anonymous donor.
 The foundation's goal is dubbing the show in 100 languages and subtitling it in 600 languages.
 As of January 2024, the series has been dubbed in nearly 50 languages.
-In 2025, the Guinness Book of World Records recognized Season 5 of the series for being the most translated season of a streaming series.

 In May 2023, Lionsgate Television acquired worldwide distribution rights to the series under a sub-license.
 Under the agreement, the series remained an Angel Studios original and Angel retains exclusive launch windows and licensing rights to the show.

 The series has expanded to international platforms, such as Canal+ in France.
 The first season was broadcast on the Croatian Radio Television during the last week of Advent in 2022.
 As of 2023, the series had also launched into the Netherlands on NPO, Spain on Movistar, and Poland on TVP.
 In the summer of 2023, The Chosen became the first television show to be translated into Malagasy.
 The first three seasons of The Chosen were first aired in the Philippines on GMA, during Holy Week in 2025, and have been re-aired on its subsidiary GTV every Sunday evening since August 3, 2025.